Victoria Songwei Li is a London-based Singapore soprano.

 For the English National Opera, she has sung the roles of Second Niece in Peter Grimes (Britten), Mrs Delgado in It’s A Wonderful Life (Jake Heggie), Pepik and Woodpecker in The Cunning Little Vixen (Janacek) and A Handmaid in The Handmaid’s Tale (Poul Ruders).

-Opera aside, Victoria is a keen song performer, and has performed song recitals in the Barbican Hall, Wigmore Hall, and sang a recital of Russian songs at the LSO St. Luke’s.
-She was a part of the Royal Academy of Music/Kohn Foundation Bach Cantata series in November 2014.
-Victoria was also a finalist in the 2016 Singapore Lyric Opera - ASEAN Competition, and a semi-finalist in the Jack Donnelly National Mozart Singing Competition.
+Opera aside, Victoria is a keen song performer, and has performed song recitals in the Barbican Hall, Wigmore Hall, LSO St. Luke’s, amongst others.
+She was also a part of the Royal Academy of Music/Kohn Foundation Bach Cantata during her time at the RAM.

-Victoria has been generously supported in her studies by The Leverhulme Trust, the Guildhall Trust, Hamish Dyer Young Musicians’ Scholarship, and the Countess of Munster Musical Trust Derek Butler Award.
+Victoria has been generously supported by The Leverhulme Trust, the Guildhall Trust, William Hanz Scholarship, Hamish Dyer Young Musicians’ Scholarship, and the Countess of Munster Music Trust Derek Butler Award.